Does Cedar Oil Work To Kill Bed Bugs?

-While there are a lot of claims out there of how various products can prevent, kill, or stop pests from causing problems in your home, the only real solution is to keep them from coming in to begin with.
+There are a lot of claims out there of how various products can prevent, kill, or stop pests from causing problems in your home.
+The only real solution is to keep them from coming in to begin with.
 This means that your primary focus should be exclusion, or sealing entry points into your home.

-Even exclusion isn’t a 100% guarantee that pests won’t get into your home, but it’s your best bet as a foundation to keeping pests out of your home.
-Unless pests are already inside your home, the only way for them to cause problems is to get in from the outside and set up a home base inside of your home.
+Even exclusion isn’t a 100% guarantee that pests won’t get into your home, but it’s your best bet.
+Exclusion is the foundation to keeping pests out of your home.
+Unless pests are already inside your home, the only way for them to cause problems is to get in from the outside.

 By sealing entry points, it can greatly reduce your chances of major pest issues occurring.
-You can start with closing off major entry points like underneath doors, windows, cracks around your home, fixing screens, covering dryer vents, as a foundation.
+You can start with closing off major entry points.
+Check underneath doors, windows, cracks around your home, fixing screens, covering dryer vents, as a foundation.

 Even with these common entry points sealed, pests still often find their way in.
-Cracks in your home’s foundation can develop over time as it settles, and many of these cracks are underground, making sealing them almost impossible.
+Cracks in your home’s foundation can develop over time as it settles.
+Many of these cracks are underground, making sealing them almost impossible.

-Most larger pests can get in through gaps as small as a 1/4th of an inch, while smaller insect pests can get through something as small as an 1/8th of an inch gap.
-Many pests like bed bugs and lice are hitch hikers as well, and often come in hidden on your clothing or luggage, making sealing entry points almost irrelevant.
+Most larger pests can get in through gaps as small as a 1/4th of an inch.
+Smaller insect pests can get through something as small as an 1/8th of an inch gap.
+Many pests like bed bugs and lice are hitch hikers as well.
+Hitchhiking pests ride on your clothing or luggage, making sealing entry points almost irrelevant.

 This is just another reason we recommend having at minimum a barrier treatment of pest control product around your home to help keep pests from nesting in your home.
 When there are places exclusion misses, this barrier can help keep pests out as a backup plan.